 Felicity, Tom, Sue,

-Noel, Rick, Leif, Ingy, Helena, Cecilia, Eric and Martin for excellent flashgun
+Noel, Rick, Leif, Ingy, Helena, Cecilia, Eric, Martin and Volker for excellent flashgun

 ~ The South Wales